xuthus83/pigallery2/CONTRIBUTING.md

 This project reached to a point when I cannot maintain it alone.
 I'm happy to see that some people already submitted some pull requests (PR) so everyone can benefit their changes.
-In general I'm happy to merge PRs, but I recommend to file a ticket and ask first if it is OK.
+In general, I'm happy to merge PRs, but I recommend filling a ticket and ask first if it is OK.

 ## How to develop

-1. Download the sourcefiles
+1. Download the source files
 2. install dependencies `npm install`
 3. Build client  `npm run run-dev`
    * This will build the client with english localization and will keep building if you change the source files